-- Medical and health care payments reported in box 6. - Fish purchases for cash reported in box 7. - Attorneys' fees reported in box 7. - Gross proceeds paid to an attorney reported in box 14. - Substitute payments in lieu of dividends or tax-exempt interest reported in box 8. - Payments by a federal executive agency for services (vendors) reported in box 7.
+- Medical and health care payments reported in box 6. - Fish purchases for cash reported in box 7. - Attorneys' fees reported in box 7. - Gross proceeds paid to an attorney reported in box 14. - Substitute payments in lieu of dividends or tax-exempt interest reported in box 8.

-Federal executive agencies may also have to file Form 8596, Information Return for Federal Contracts, and Form 8596-A. Quarterly Transmittal of Information
+• Payments by a federal executive agency for services (vendors) reported in box 7.

-Returns Form 8596-A, Quarterly Transmittal of Information Returns for Federal Contracts, if a contracted amount for personal services is more than \$25,000.
+Federal executive agencies may also have to file Form 8596, Information Return for Federal Contracts, and Form 8596-A, Quarterly Transmittal of Information Returns for Federal Contracts, if a contracted amount for personal services is more than \$25,000.
 See Rev. Rul.
-2003-66, which is on page 1115 of Internal Revenue Bulletin 2003-26 at www.irs.gov/pub/irs-irbs/irb03-26.pdf for details.
+2003-66, which is on page 1115 of Internal Revenue Bulletin 2003-26 at www.irs.gov/pub/ irs-irbs/irb03-26.pdf for details.